jaredarodriguez/settle-up/README.md

 Settle-up is an app for managers looking to better organize their way of managing bands finances.

-#WIRE-FRAME
+# WIRE-FRAME

-#Login Page
+# Login Page

 ![Image of Login-page](https://github.com/jrodriguez082046/settle-up/blob/master/assets/Login-page.png)

-#Summary-page
+# Summary-page

 ![Image of Summary-page](https://github.com/jrodriguez082046/settle-up/blob/master/assets/Summary-page.png)

-#Transaction-page
+# Transaction-page

 ![Image of Transaction-page](https://github.com/jrodriguez082046/settle-up/blob/master/assets/Transaction-page.png)

-#Log-sheet
+# Log-sheet

 ![Image of Log-sheet page](https://github.com/jrodriguez082046/settle-up/blob/master/assets/Log-sheet.png)

-#TECH USED
+# TECH USED

-#javascript
+*Javascript
-#css
+*CSS
-#html
+*HTML
-#express
+*Node.js
-#node.js
+*Google OAuth
-#mongo.db
+*Express
-#oAuth
+\*MongoDB

-#GETTING STARTED
+# GETTING STARTED

-#NEXT STEPS
+# NEXT STEPS

-#add a feature that sends notification when an expense is added
+1. add a feature that sends notification when an expense is added

-#add the ability for user to type in transaction not found in dropdown menu which sends to misc. category
+2. add the ability for user to type in transaction not found in dropdown menu which sends to misc. category